norrbotten/oxy2/README.md

 ## In progress:
 * XSDL
     * Basically want this to be a functional scripting language
-    * Also wanna write a JIT x86 compiler so I can define SDF's in a file
+    * Also wanna write a JIT x86 compiler so I can define SDF's in a file with no real overhead
 * Rendering
     * Bidirectional path tracing